 In order to keep this manual as succinct as possible, the user interface is described in detail in this section.
-Other chapters throughout the manual will then refer to the appropriate section of the user interface to avoid having duplicate screen images and text.
+Other chapters throughout the manual will then refer to the appropriate section of the user interface to avoid duplicate screens, images, and text.

-This chapter has been broken out into different sections to make it easier for readers to find the information they are seeking.
-The General topics are broken out by the main Tabs or functions with all associated information contained beneath those sections.
-The following is a summary of the information that will be covered along with hyperlinks to each topic.
+This chapter has been broken into different sections to make it easier for readers to find the information.
+The General topics are broken into the main Tabs or functions with all associated information contained beneath the sections.
+The following hyperlink is a summary of each topic that will be covered.

 MAIN MENU TABS